Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 The Dyson V11 Outsize had the best overall scores at 100%, thanks to its wide nozzle and monster airflow.

-But the V15 Detect is the better option because of its lighter frame and high-end performance on carpet.
+However, the V15 Detect is the better option due to its lighter frame and high-end performance on carpet.

-Surprisingly, the V7 was better than the V11 with cleaning surface dirt on carpets – at least with the test scores, but the difference is minimal.
+Surprisingly, the V7 performed better than the V11 at cleaning surface dirt from carpets, at least according to the test scores, though the difference is minimal.

 Next, let’s look at the Tineco results.